netkv/pkgs/README.md

 # scriptpkg

+**new repos without need of bash and basic support of deps and meta packages coming soon, test tesing repo and see**

 **spkg now uses curl instead of wget, might add support for both later**

 **!!!If you installed spkg before 10/10 2020 reinstall it, due to config changes it wont work anymore, (remove spkg folder in .config and spkg file in directory where you installed spkg and install again!!!**